 Old Fashioned Beef Stew Recipe Slow Cooker Style — So Easy

-- 1 tbsp all‑purpose flour dusted over the beef before searing to build body in the broth
+- 1 tbsp all-purpose flour dusted over beef

 - 1 tsp kosher salt